Managing Risk

 People and Culture

 There is a succession plan in place covering all key individuals and no one person is responsible for any key relationship.
 Bonus schemes and share options are put in place to support retention of key employees and are regularly reviewed by the Remuneration Committee.
-Remote and hybrid working has been established across the Group and has proven to be a significant enabler in attracting and training new people, particularly experienced legal staff.
+Remote and hybrid working has continued to be a significant enabler in attracting and training new people, particularly experienced legal staff.

 Working capital management and funding

-The Group is managing its levels of working capital as it builds its book of personal injury claims in National Accident Law.
+The Group is managing its levels of working capital whilst it builds its book of personal injury claims in National Accident Law.

-These claims can take up to three years to process and it is at the point of settlement of each successful claim that cash is received.
+These claims can take a number of years to process and it is at the point of settlement of each successful claim that cash is received.

 The Board closely monitors the use of capital and uses short and medium-term forecasts to plan future requirements.